nouriach/OnlineIndieStore/README.md

 # Backlog
 - Create a 'Favourites' section
-- Auto-resize image on upload when
+- When a user uploads an image make sure the file is auto-resized
 - Update FrontEnd design to match the original website (https://shopindie.8px.design/)
 - Combine all admin areas into one uniform page/dashboard